 As a key initiative of Council’s Design-led City - a design strategy for Brisbane, the program ensures future design in Brisbane is sustainable and responds to the local environment, community, culture, and climate.

-The BNE Local and Liveable program uses the following principles of tactical urbanism:
+The BNE Local and Liveable program uses the following principles of tactical urbanism.
+These projects:

-- Projects are short-term, low-cost and scalable interventions that catalyse long-term change
+- are short-term, low-cost and scalable interventions that catalyse long-term change

-- Projects are safe, high quality and easy to maintain
+- are safe, high quality and easy to maintain

-- Projects are practical and require flexibility to be adapted to real world use
+- are practical and require flexibility to be adapted to real world use

-- Projects create value for the community by building on an opportunity or solving a specific challenge
+- create value for the community by building on an opportunity or solving a specific challenge

-- Projects are experimental - the goal is to learn what works, what creates value and what the follow up actions are
+- are experimental - the goal is to learn what works, what creates value and what the follow up actions

-- Projects are temporary or semi-permanent, adaptable, moveable and/or reversible.
+- are temporary or semi-permanent, adaptable, moveable and/or reversible.

 Council welcomes active participation from residents and the community to ensure that BNE Local and Liveable projects are a collaborative effort between Council, stakeholders and communities.

-For more information about BNE Local and Liveable projects:
+For more information about BNE Local and Liveable projects or recommend a location: